lnardon/DeltaGroupChallenge/README.md

 # Delta Group Challenge

 The Coding Challenge given to me was to recreate an Adobe Xd Mobile Screen with mocked information using a Vanilla Stack (HTML, CSS and JS) and also React in just 2 days.
-As a plus to the challenge, I decided to implement a functional map and coordinates system instead of using a mocked image as the map.
+As a plus to the challenge, I decided to implement a functional map and a coordinates system instead of using a mocked image as the map.

 <p align="center">
   <img src="./demo.gif">